rjw57/mapnik/plugins/input/python/README.md

 ## Initialization

-Only the `factory` argument is required.
+Only the `factory` parameter is required.
 This is of the form `[module:]callable`.
 If `module` is present then `module` will be imported and its attribute named `callable` will be used as a factory callable.
 If `module` is omitted, then `__main__` is used.
+Any other parameter aside from `factory` or `type` will be passed directly to the callable as keyword arguments.
+Note that these will always be passed as strings even if the parameter can be parsed as an integer of floating point value.

 The callable should return an object with the following required attributes:

 * `envelope` - a 4-tuple giving the (minx, miny, maxx, maxy) extent of the datasource;